-Solace Global – Sudan Alert Plus – PM and other ministers detained in military coup
+Solace Global – Sudan: PM and Ministers Detained in Military coup

 According to Sudan’s Ministry of Culture and Media, military forces besieged the home of Hamdok, placing him under house arrest.
 However, after he refused to endorse the coup, he was moved to another location, with his whereabouts currently unknown.